MrMicrowaveOven/freeups/ReadMe.md

 ## Enemy Level Skip

-Another of the upgrades is the ability for enemies to not gain a level on a wave (__enemy_level_skip__, or __ELS__).
+Another of the upgrades is the chance for enemies to not gain a level on a wave (__enemy_level_skip__, or __ELS__).
 So if you're on Wave 10 and 1 level was skipped, enemies will be the strength of level 9.
 On level 20, they will be the strength of level 19, and so on.
 You want a lot of these.
 Mine starts at `19%`, and maxes out at `42%`, with each upgrade increasing my probability by `%0.05%`.
 These get very expensive during the run, so the only way to max them out is with Free Upgrades.

 You also want these maxed out as soon as possible during a run, so that more waves will be skipped throughout the run.
 Maxing out ELS at `42%` on Wave 1000 will cause a lot more enemy levels to be skipped than maxing it out on Wave 2000.